Archives and Special Collections Reading Room

 Make an Appointment

-Before making an appointment, you must request the materials you wish to view.
-Requests are submitted via HOLLIS, HOLLIS for Archival Discovery, or HOLLIS Special Request.
-Read more about the process of finding and requesting materials.
+1. Request materials first.
+Before making an appointment, request the materials you are looking to use at least three business days before through HOLLIS, HOLLIS for Archival Discovery, or HOLLIS Special Request.
+Read more about finding and requesting materials.

-- If there is an available seat in the reading room, repository staff can help you create a same day appointment to consult ready reference materials, items already on hold, or class holds.
+Same-day help: If seating is available, staff can help you make a same-day appointment for ready reference materials, items already on hold, or class holds.

 Handling Materials